ibm-cloud-docs/containers/cs_uc_transport.md

 **Step 4: Deliver continuously**
 * {{site.data.keyword.contdelivery_full}} helps Developers to quickly provision an integrated toolchain, by using customizable, shareable templates with tools from IBM, third parties, and open source.
 Automate builds and tests, controlling quality with analytics.
 * After Developers build and test the apps in their Development and Test clusters, they use the IBM CI/CD toolchains to deploy apps into clusters across the globe.
-* {{site.data.keyword.containerlong_notm}} provides easy rollout and roll-back of apps; tailored apps are deployed to meet regional requirements through the intelligent routing and load balancing of Istio.
+* {[product_name_notm}} provides easy rollout and roll-back of apps; tailored apps are deployed to meet regional requirements through the intelligent routing and load balancing of Istio.

 **Results**

-* With {{site.data.keyword.containerlong_notm}} and IBM CI/CD tools, regional versions of apps are hosted near to the physical devices that they gather data from.
+* With {[product_name_notm}} and IBM CI/CD tools, regional versions of apps are hosted near to the physical devices that they gather data from.
 * Microservices greatly reduce time to delivery for patches, bug fixes, and new features.
 Initial development is fast, and updates are frequent.
 * Shipping customers have real-time access to shipments’ locations, delivery schedules, and even approved port records.
 * Transit partners at various shipping terminals are aware of manifests and shipment details so that onsite logistics are improved, instead of delayed.